The Collection (film)

-The Collection is a 2012 American horror film, serving as the sequel to the 2009 film, The Collector.
-Written by Patrick Melton and Marcus Dunstan, and directed by Dunstan, the film stars Randall Archer, Emma Fitzpatrick, Christopher McDonald, Lee Tergesen, and Josh Stewart, who reprises his role as Arkin from the first film.
-The story follows a young woman who gets captured by The Collector, while Arkin escapes but is recruited shortly after by a group of mercenaries whose mission is to save her at the Collector's base.
+The Collection is a 2012 American horror film directed by Marcus Dunstan and co-written with Patrick Melton, and starring Josh Stewart, Emma Fitzpatrick, Lee Tergesen and Christopher McDonald.
+It is a sequel to the 2009 film, The Collector.
+The story follows a young woman who gets captured by The Collector, while Arkin O'Brien (Stewart) escapes but is recruited shortly after by a group of mercenaries whose mission is to save her at the Collector's base.

-The Collection was released on November 30, 2012, by LD Entertainment.
-The film received generally negative reviews by critics, who deemed it a slight improvement over its predecessor.
-A third film, The Collected, was in production in 2019 but was suspended shortly after and shelved indefinitely.
+The Collection was released by LD Entertainment on November 30, 2012.
+It grossed $9.9 million against a $4.5 million budget and received negative reviews from critics.
+A third film is in development.